Had to cancel this one: the village has closed down again.

 The village of Sancha is situated in the fork of three valleys and is a perfect starting and finishing point for a walk through an especially interesting piece of Beijing countryside.

 We did a scouting trip and met with our old village buddies to open up the trail again.
 While the village is totally different, the hiking trail is mostly the same.
-When we checked it out on the scouting trip it looked like no one has been hiking across the top section, and we’ll do a bit of trail clearing to clean that up before this hike.
+It looks like no one hikes across the top section anymore, and we’ve did a bit of trail clearing to clean that up.
+That part will still be a bit scratchy, though.

 Our hike will start with a walk through the village and up one of the valleys, passing